 active than Heresie, and while still fairly dark sounding it’s not

+nearly as over the top as that album.”
 “The first thing that struck me was the addition of so much extra

 instrumentation.
 The return of the cello was nice, and flute and accordion